Debguin452/Asciicam/README.md

 Inspired by [AsciiCam](https://github.com/Harshit-Dhanwalkar/AsciiCam) by Harshit Dhanwalkar.

 Licensed under the **PolyForm Noncommercial License 1.0.0** — see [LICENSE.md](./LICENSE.md).
-Free for personal, educational, and noncommercial use.
-Commercial use is not permitted.
+Free for personal, educational, and noncommercial use. **Commercial use is not permitted**.